 Claims that there are differences between practitioner groups are bold, and consequently, any claim of that kind ought to be well-established.
 As in other domains outside of the mental health sector, that means backing up a claim with solid research and a stable pattern of relatively consistent results.
 In the discipline of Psychology, we are after all, scientist-practitioners.
 Therefore, we should hold ourselves to high standards about evidence.
 Instead, what we typically find is that the purported differences are made on the basis of speculation, theoretical grounds, or by appeal to anecdote.
 There’s every chance claims of that kind do not amount to any real differences in practice.
 Public policy should not be based on information which exposes us to genuine risks of bias, elitism, discrimination, or corruption.

-As much as we might wish for there to be research showing that postgraduate psychology degrees make us better at working with more severe and complex issues, the actual data from research simply does not show that to be the case.
+As much as we might wish for there to be research showing that postgraduate psychology degrees make us better at working with more severe and complex issues, data from research simply does not support that claim.
 What it does show are relatively modest improvements (d = 0.04 per year of additional training) but only for less distressed client populations (Owen et al., 2016).
 However, that conclusion doesn’t fit the narrative of superior outcomes for working with more severe, complex, and chronic mental health issues.
+So unfortunately, professional lobby groups continue to ignore that point when trying to make their case for a system that favours their particular group.

 The ultimate test is whether policy is in the public interest.
 The needs of people who turn to us for care are paramount, especially in mental health care.
 How could it possibly be fair and equitable for patients to have different rates of Medicare support depending on who they see?
 It restricts consumer choice when Medicare offers less support for the same therapy.
 In the end, the only thing that really should matter here is whether the system serves the interests of distressed people reaching out for help.
 Personally, I can see no clear benefit to consumers in having a multi-tiered system.
 If they meet the entry criteria to get support via Medicare, then their choice of eligible provider should be respected and adequately supported.
 Person-centred care still matters, doesn’t it?